FocusLearnings that are by-products of other activities

 - Teaching is … supporting sense-making

 SynopsisIncidental Learning refers to learning that is a “by-product” of some other activity – that is, to learning that occurs without specific motivation or focused instruction.
-It is often distinguished from both “implicit learning” and Informal Learning, while being associated with Non-Formal Learning (see In-/Non-Formal Learning).
+It is often distinguished from both Implicit Learning (see below) and Informal Learning, while being associated with Non-Formal Learning (see In-/Non-Formal Learning).
 Implicit learning occurs when one is not consciously aware; Incidental Learning may or may not be implicit.
 Informal Learning is usually intentional; Incidental Learning is typically spontaneous and unstructured.
 The notion was developed in acknowledgment of the great deal learned by all humans without explicit intention or instruction.
+Associated discourses include:

 CommentaryAt first blush, it would appear that Incidental Learning is merely a formalization of the Immersion Metaphor, and so not an especially useful notion within education – at least not a version of formal education that is defined by pre-stated objectives and standardized assessments.
 Growing interest in the matter might be taken as a reflection of an elaborated view of education, one that is attentive to the Incidental Learning of language, social competencies, habits, and other self-defining knowings.